Skip to Content

 Are chicken drumsticks healthy?

-Yes, chicken drumsticks are a healthy, lean, low fat meat, with a high protein content which is important for muscle building.
-Whilst the skin protects the meat from drying out during cooking, it can be fatty and should be removed before eating.
+Yes, chicken drumsticks are a healthy, lean, low-fat meat, with a high protein content which is important for muscle building.
+Whilst the skin protects the meat from drying out during cooking, it can be fatty So, if you don’t want the extra calories from the skin remove before eating.

-When cooked simply, oven baked chicken drumsticks are low calorie with just 106 calories per drumstick.
-They're also an excellent dietary source of calcium, magnesium, phosphorus and vitamin B5.
+When cooked without sauces, coatings, marinades or added oil, oven baked chicken drumsticks are low calorie with just 106 calories per drumstick.
+Chicken drumsticks have zero carbs and they're an excellent dietary source of calcium, magnesium, phosphorus and vitamin B5.

 Buying and storing chicken drumsticks